 24 of 40

-This is Hayley, a beautiful yet shy long-haired tortie.
-She loves to be petted but freaks out if you try to pick her up.
-She also enjoys watching TV with her pal Boots.
-Recently, she has become fascinated by a math class on public television!Continue to 25 of 40 below.
+This is Hayley, a beautiful and shy long-haired tortie.
+She loves to be pet on her terms, which means she doesn't like to be picked up.
+She also enjoys watching television with her pal, a stuffed animal named Boots.
+Hayley may be a closet mathematician.
+She's most fascinated with watching children's public television shows that teach math.Continue to 25 of 40 below.

 25 of 40

 Autumn and her owner were hiking in the woods separately when they met.
 This tortie was walking around on the trail's rocks and meowing at everyone who passed.
 She'd obviously been abandoned in the wilderness.
 Her new owner scooped her up, brought her home, and introduced her to a large family of 14 cats.
 Autumn immediately became the alpha female feline of the brood.Continue to 26 of 40 below.